 STEP 3: Plant Trees.
-For the past 10 years, TNC, the National Aquarium and Worcester, Wicomico and Somerset County middle school students have planted more than 37,000 trees at Nassawango Creek Preserve.
+For more than 10 years, TNC, the National Aquarium and Worcester, Wicomico and Somerset County middle school students have planted more than 37,000 trees at Nassawango Creek Preserve.
 Bringing back the iconic Atlantic white cedar trees after centuries of disruption is the final step in the process to restore a native ecosystem.

 A Lesson in Nature

-On Thursday March 28, 2019 students from Snow Hill Middle School descend upon Nassawango Creek Preserve to plant trees.
+On a March morning, students from Snow Hill Middle School descend upon Nassawango Creek Preserve to plant trees.
 Some are eager to share their thoughts on the tree planting day.
 While handling a dibble bar—a tool used by foresters to plant seedlings— a student named Josh explains simply, “I love being outdoors.”

 Admiring the landscape, another student named Sloan states, “compared to the classroom, the planting is more of an interactive learning experience.”
-Katalina, another bright-eyed young lady, mentions eagerly, “the day is kind of like an adventure.”
+Katalina mentions eagerly, “the day is kind of like an adventure.”

-Angela Landreth, a 16-year teaching veteran at Snow Hill Middle observes, “Having the kids outside shows you a totally different side of them.
+Angela Landreth, a 20-year teaching veteran at Snow Hill Middle, observes, “Having the kids outside shows you a totally different side of them.
 I’m seeing partnerships that I wouldn’t see in the classroom.
 Kids that wouldn’t work well together academically are putting in good work here.”
-Angela then explained how the students kept the potted seedlings growing at their school for a full year before bringing them to the preserve to be planted, “It’s been nice for the kids to see the full process.
+Angela then explained how the students kept the potted seedlings growing at their school for a full year before bringing them to the preserve to be planted: “It’s been nice for the kids to see the full process.
 They’re so excited.”